detech-official/ispark-landing/README.md

-# DeTech iSpark Server App
+# DeTech iSpark Landing Page
 *ispark.io*

 For someone visiting the site.
 Suggest to go to our website.